realityforge/replicant-example/README.md

 ====

 * Allow poll to return a list of packets.
-* Inline bulk loads so that they are part of packet layer and are sequenced correctly.
 * Rework the graph Encode so that it can handle the scenario where the same object is encountered twice in graph traversal.
 * create generic server-side subscription handler for all these top level components.
 * Handle scenario where session goes away.
 Gracefully handle re-authentication etc.